-Stock futures take a breather following recent rally
+Stock futures trade mixed on virus concerns

 Traders will dissect the latest data on jobless claims and consumer prices

-U.S. equity futures are trading lower ahead of the release of the latest jobless claims report.
+U.S. equity futures are trading mixed ahead of the release of the latest jobless claims report.

 Continue Reading Below

-The major futures indexes suggest a decline of 0.7% when trading begins on Thursday.
+Dow futures suggest a decline of 0.5% when trading begins on Thursday.
+The Nasdaq is trading higher.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE